Farooq Abdullah’s Demand Seeking Autonomy To J&K Is Truly Obnoxious

 His demand for autonomy didn’t surprise anyone, as he and his party had been putting forth this obnoxious and unsettling demand since many years.

-was his insistence on implementation of the otherwise non-existent Delhi
+What was surprising was his insistence on implementation of the otherwise non-existent Delhi Agreement.

 On November 15, 2016, National Conference president and three-time chief minister Dr Farooq Abdullah said Kashmir never was and will never be an integral part of India and that India must grant autonomy to the state, as this was the only solution to the Kashmir issue.